IBM-Cloud/techxchange-labs/docs/karthik-1798/30-portal-time.md

   ![Floating IP Reservation](./assets/images/Floating-ip-dallas-page1.png)

+  Click on "Attach +"

   ![Floationg IP Page](./assets/images/Floating-ip-dallas-page2.png)

-  Click on the "Attach" button, and then "Reserve new floating IP", give it a name and the click "Reserve":
+  Click on the "Attach" button, and then "Reserve new floating IP", give it a name and the click "Reserve" and `X` to close the window:
   ![Floating IP Create](./assets/images/Floating-ip-dallas-reserve.png)

   Your new floating IP address is ready and associated to your vNIC: